 The MChem in Chemistry is a five-year Integrated Masters course run by the School of Chemistry.
-Chemistry at St Andrews provides students with a fundamental and comprehensive understanding of chemistry, along with intellectual training in numeracy, problem-solving, teamwork and communications.
+Chemistry at St Andrews provides students with a fundamental and comprehensive understanding of chemistry, along with intellectual training in numeracy, problem-solving, teamwork and communication skills.

 The skills you gain in research and analysis during these years will prepare you to undertake more advanced and specialist modules during your final three years.
 These specialist subjects include (but are not limited to):